cold-magma/AniLines/README.md

 # **AniLines**
 A react library that gives the user to get a simple interactive matrix of lines which can be cumtomized as per your needs.
+The lines will move according to the mouse position and will otherwise have an idle animation when the mouse is not hovering over them.

 ## **Getting started**